-New York, June 1 (IANS) US stocks closed mixed on Tuesday as Wall Street digested a batch of economic reports.
+New York, July 2 (IANS) US equities finished mixed as investors digested a slew of economic data.

 On Wednesday, the Dow Jones Industrial Average decreased 77.91 points, or 0.30 per cent, to 25,734.97.
 The S&P 500 was up 15.57 points, or 0.50 per cent, to 3,115.86.
 The Nasdaq Composite Index increased 95.86 points, or 0.95 per cent, to 10,154.63, Xinhua news agency reported.

 Eight of the 11 primary S&P 500 sectors closed higher, with real estate and utilities up 2.57 per cent and 2.29 per cent, respectively, leading the gainers.
 Energy shed 2.49 per cent, the worst-performing group.

 Shares of Beyond Meat jumped 5.7 per cent following the news that the company’s faux-meat products would be available at retail outlets in China.